beta-europe/france.beta-europe.org/_pages/MEUP.md

 Participants in MEU Paris will discuss two topics : renewable energies and cybersecurity.

+**Which interpreting booths will be available?
+Which A-languages do you accept?**

+To be completely honest with you, we don’t know as of yet.
+There will be an EN/FR booth, but the remaining booths will be chosen based on the nationalities of most of our MEPs as well as the number of applications received per A-language.
+To give you an idea, last year French, English, German, Italian, Spanish and Russian were some of the most prominent languages.
+But we don’t want to discriminate against less widely spoken languages, and if we receive enough interesting profiles in any given language to form a team, that’s exactly what we’ll do.
+So don’t worry about your A-language being too rare, just apply and we’ll see what we can do!

 **What are the participation fees for MEU Paris?**

 We want MEU Paris to be accessible to as many people as possible, and as a stay in Paris is expensive on its own, we have decided on a total fee of only 40€!
 We will provide lunch and coffee during the simulation.